ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Archipelago/advanced_settings_en.md

 * `exclude_locations` lets you define any locations that you don't want to do and during generation will force a "junk" item which isn't necessary for progression to go in these locations.
+* `item_links` allows you to link up items so that when one players finds the item all other participating players also get it.

 ### Random numbers